Pat Quinn (politician): Infrastructure

-During the Great Recession, Illinois launched the most ambitious infrastructure investment in its history, anchored by Illinois Jobs Now!, the Clean Water Initiative, and the Move Illinois program with the Illinois Tollway system.
+During the Great Recession, Illinois launched the largest infrastructure investment in its history, anchored by Illinois Jobs Now!, the Clean Water Initiative, and the Move Illinois program with the Illinois Tollway system.
 Viewed together, Illinois Jobs Now!, the Clean Water Initiative, and Move Illinois represented a coordinated, statewide renewal of infrastructure in the State of Illinois, larger even than the subsequent Rebuild Illinois infrastructure program.

 Illinois Jobs Now! committed $31 billion to rebuilding the state’s foundation—repairing nearly 8,980 miles of roads, 1,475 bridges, and more than 1,050 schools, while also modernizing public transit, housing, and other critical facilities.

 Move Illinois is a 15-year, $14 billion capital program that rebuilt and widened the Jane Addams Memorial Tollway (I-90), constructed the Illinois Route 390 Tollway, began work on the I-490 Tollway, and reconstructed the Central Tri-State (I-294).
 These projects not only eased congestion and improved freight movement but also stimulated billions in economic growth and supported more than 111,070 jobs.

 The $1 billion Clean Water Initiative upgraded aging drinking water and wastewater systems through low-interest loans to municipalities, ensuring healthier communities while creating thousands of construction jobs.

-Together, these efforts generated hundreds of thousands of jobs and delivered long-overdue improvements that touched every corner of Illinois.
+Together, these efforts generated hundreds of thousands of jobs and delivered improvements that touched every corner of Illinois.

 Quinn also worked to save Roseland Hospital.
 "Roseland Community Hospital is an anchor in the community and we will do what we can to protect the patients and employees," Quinn said as he announced state funding to keep the hospital open.